Moduli of hybrid curves I: Variations of canonical measures: Introduction

+In connection with this paper, an equidistribution theorem for limits of Weierstrass points on families of complex curves was proved in~\cite{Ami-W}.
+The Archimedean version of this result is a theorem of Neeman and Mumford~\cite{Neeman}.
+A deeper link between the Zhang and Arakelov measures was naturally suggested by these results, the recent works of Faltings~\cite{Faltings} and R.\ de Jong~\cite{deJong} on non-Archimedean limits of Faltings $\delta$-invariants, that of~\cite{ABBF} on non-Archimedean limits of height pairing, and that of Baik--Shokrieh--Wu~\cite{SW19, BSW20} on Kazhdan theorems for metric graphs and Riemann surfaces.

-In another direction related to the results of this paper, tropicalization of moduli spaces of curves has been studied by Abramovich-Caporaso-Payne~\cite{ACP}, and in the subsequent work of Chan-Galatius-Payne in the study of the cohomology of the moduli space of curves~\cite{CGP1, CGP2}.
-Tropical moduli spaces have been used in~\cite{Oda-Oshi, Oda}, in connection with the constructions of Boucksom and Jonsson, to construct compactifications of moduli spaces of curves and $K3$ surfaces.
-The hybrid moduli space $\mg_g^{^{\Hyb(1)}}$ which appears through the constructions given in Sections~\ref{sec:relations} and~\ref{sec:towermoduli} provides in a sense a refinement of these compactifications, replacing the dual complex with the dual metrized complex, making a more precise link between~\cite{AB15} and \cite{BJ17}.
+In another direction related to the results of this paper, tropicalization of moduli spaces of curves has been studied by Abramovich--Caporaso--Payne~\cite{ACP}, and by Chan--Galatius--Payne in context with the cohomology of the moduli space of curves~\cite{CGP1}.
+Tropical moduli spaces have been used in~\cite{Oda, Oda2, Oda-Oshi}, in connection with the constructions of~\cite{BJ17}, to construct compactifications of moduli spaces of curves, Abelian varieties, and $K3$ surfaces.
+The hybrid moduli space $\mg_g^{^{\Hyb(1)}}$ which appears through the constructions given in Sections~\ref{sec:relations} and~\ref{sec:towermoduli} provides in a sense a refinement of these compactifications, replacing the dual complex with the dual metrized complex, making a more precise link between~\cite{Acampo75, AB15} and \cite{BJ17}.
+Moduli spaces of graphs have also been studied in the pioneering work of Culler--Vogtmann~\cite{CV86}.

-Finally, we mention that degenerations of holomorphic differential forms and integrals to non-Archimedean differential forms and integrals have been studied in~\cite{CT10, Lagerberg, CLD, DHL, BGJK}, and connections to asymptotic Hodge theory is studied in~\cite{AP, AP-CS, GS06, GS10, IKMZ, Rud10, Rud20}.
+Finally, we mention that degenerations of holomorphic differential forms and integrals to non-Archimedean differential forms and integrals have been studied in~\cite{CT10, Lagerberg, CLD, DHL, BGJK}, and connections to asymptotic Hodge theory appear in \cite{AP, AP-CS, GS06, IKMZ, Rud20}.